kicaj29/aws/AccountMgmtBillingAndSupport/readme.md

 * All Basic support plan +
 * Business hours email access to Cloud Support Associates
 * Allows unlimited cases to be open / 1 primary contact (one primary contact to open unlimited cases)
+* This plan also supports general guidance on how services can be used for various use cases, workloads, or applications.
+You do not get access to Infrastructure Event Management with this plan
 * Case severity / response times
   * General guidance: < 24 business hours
   * System impaired: < 12 business hours